AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/zendesk.md

 ---
 title: Connect Zendesk
-description: Learn how to consolidate your help desk reporting in MBI.
+description: Learn how to consolidate your help desk reporting in [!DNL MBI].
 ---
 # Connect Zendesk